-Switch Description -C To set the number of records that Essbase Integration Server commits to Essbase during a data load, type -Cnumber of records when you start Essbase Integration Server.
-This setting specifies the number of records to be committed to Essbase after all records are sent.
-The default setting is all records.
-The -C switch may be used concurrently with the -N switch.
+Switch Description -C (continued) When used in conjunction with the DATAERRORLIMIT setting in the essbase.cfg file, you can maximize the number of records written to dataload.txt, the data load error file.
+For example, if you set DATAERRORLIMIT to 65,000, the maximum number of error records allowed in the Essbase log, and then set -C to 65,000 or less, you will be able to view all error records allowed by Essbase.
 The recommended setting for testing purposes is 5,000 to 10,000 records.
-After you have completed data load testing, shut down the server to reset the number of records to the default setting of all records.
+After you have completed data load testing, shut down the server to reset the number of records to the default setting of all records or reset to the limit allowed by DATAERRORLIMIT.
 If you have included a setting for testing purposes for this startup switch in eis.cfg, be sure to edit the file to clear the setting back to all records.
-Setting a smaller number of records during testing, such as after every 5,000 or 10,000 records have been transferred to Essbase, enables you to see data load errors incrementally.
-Viewing the errors provides you an opportunity to correct data source problems before continuing and waiting for an entire data load to complete before you can take any corrective actions.
-Resetting the number of records to the default of all records results in faster performance, but error records are viewable only at the completion of the data load.
-The number of records that Essbase Integration Server can transfer to Essbase during a data load is limited to a range of 1 to 1,000,000,000.
+Setting a smaller number of records during testing, such as after every 5,000 records have been transferred to Essbase, enables you to see data load errors incrementally.
+Viewing the errors provides you an opportunity to correct data source problems before continuing, instead of waiting for an entire data load to finish before taking corrective actions.
+Resetting the number of records to the default of all records results in faster performance.
+Error records, however, are viewable only at the completion of the data load.
+There is no limit to the number of records that Essbase Integration Server can transfer to Essbase during a data load.
 Essbase can use all available memory resources allocated to it.
-However, if you experience memory problems during a data load, set -C to a smaller value.
+If, however, you experience memory problems during a data load, set -C to a smaller value.
 For example, to set the number of records that Essbase Integration Server incrementally transfers to Essbase during a data load, type olapisvr -C5000 Note: This setting does not apply to member loads.
 In the eis.cfg file, this parameter is specified in the following format: [C]=5000

 Switch Description -D Specifies whether to add the DISTINCT clause to the SELECT statement of drill-through SQL.
 The default behavior is to add the DISTINCT clause.
-If you do not want to add the DISTINCT clause type -DN when you start Essbase Integration Server.
+If you do not want to add the DISTINCT clause , type -DN when you start Essbase Integration Server.
 For example, to specify that the DISTINCT clause should not be added to drill-through queries, type olapisvr -DN Any other value or no value specifies that the DISTINCT clause should always be added to drill-through SQL.
-In the eis.cfg file, this parameter is specified in the following format: [D]=N -E To give the log file a different name, type -Elog_file_name when you start Essbase Integration Server.
+In the eis.cfg file, this parameter is specified in the following format: [D]=N -Е To give the log file a different name, type -Elog_file_name when you start Essbase Integration Server.
 The .log extension is added automatically.
-The default name and location is ISHOME\log\olapisvr.log .
+The default name and location is ISHOME \log\olapisvr.log.
 For example, to name the log file myserver.log and put it in the temp directory on Windows, type olapisvr -Ec:\temp\myserver Do not type the .log file extension.
 The .log extension is automatically appended to the name you type for the log.
-Enclose path names that contain spaces with quotation marks (""); for example, type olapisvr -E"c:\program files\eis\myserver" In the eis.cfg file, this parameter is specified in the following format: [E]=c:\temp\myserver or [E]=c:\program files\eis\myserver Note: In the eis.cfg file, you do not need to type quotation marks around path names that contain spaces.
+Enclose path names that contain spaces with quotation marks (""); for example, type olapisvr -E"c:\program files\eis\myserver" In the eis.cfg file, this parameter is specified in the following format: [E]=c:\temp\myserver or [E]=c:\program files\eis\myserver Note: In the $\tt eis.cfg$ file, you do not need to type quotation marks around path names that contain spaces.